routes/api.php is missing in Laravel 12: how to add it?

 Understanding API Routes in Laravel 12

-Why Did Laravel Remove api.php by Default?
+Why Laravel Removed api.php by Default

 php artisan install:api